 Applied General qualifications are recognised by at least three higher education providers as fulfilling entry requirements to a range of HE courses, either by themselves or alongside other Level 3 qualifications.

-This qualification has been available to learners since 2012.
+This qualification has been available to students since 2012.

 This qualification will be replaced by: